wazuh/wazuh-documentation/source/amazon/services/supported-services/config.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: AWS Config is a service that allows users to evaluate the configurations of their AWS resources.
+Learn more about it in this section of the documentation.

 .. _amazon_config: